awslabs/scale-out-computing-on-aws/installer/region_map.d/README.md

 In this example - the AMI `ami-1234567890abcdef` will be used for `us-east-1` `x86_64` architecture systems running the `amazonlinux2023` base OS.

-These values will over-ride the SOCA supplied defaults.
+These values will over-ride the supplied defaults.

 *NOTE* - You can supply multiple regions per file.
-Just make sure the naming / numbering convention would place the file *AFTER* the SOCA default file for a given region, or after all regions.
+Just make sure the naming / numbering convention would place the file *AFTER* the default file for a given region, or after all regions.

 For example - `999-my-ami-defaults.yaml` can contain: